CCI-Tools/cate/doc/source/op_specs/visualisation/op_spec_animated-map.rst

 ---------------------------------

 :name: multiple datasets
-:description: plots multiple animated maps (data of different time steps) side by side
+:description: plots multiple animated maps (data of different time steps) side by side or as transparent layers

 ---------------------------------